What is Statistical Process Control?

 Chicken Soup for Processes (PDF) Understanding process variation is a prerequisite to Using SPC.

-Controversies and Contradictions in SPC (PDF) Areas of controversy in SPC include the relationship between hypothesis testing and control charting, the role of theory and the modeling of control chart performance, the relative merits of competing methods, the relevance of research on SPC and even the relevance of SPC itself.
+Controversies and Contradictions in Statistical Process Control (PDF) Areas of controversy in SPC include the relationship between hypothesis testing and control charting, the role of theory and the modeling of control chart performance, the relative merits of competing methods, the relevance of research on SPC, and even the relevance of SPC itself.